radius-project/radius/test/infra/azure/README.md

 1. Enable `Microsoft.ContainerService/EnableImageCleanerPreview` feature flag

-    This cleans up unused container images in each node, which can occur the security vulnerability.
+    This cleans up unused container images in each node, which can cause the security vulnerabilities.
 Visit https://aka.ms/aks/image-cleaner to learn more about image cleaner.

     ```bash
+    # Check the feature flag to see if it is 'Registered'.
+If the status is 'Registered', you can skip this step.
+    az feature show --namespace "Microsoft.ContainerService" --name "EnableImageCleanerPreview"
+    {
+      "id": "/subscriptions/<subscriptionid>/providers/Microsoft.Features/providers/Microsoft.ContainerService/features/EnableImageCleanerPreview",
+      "name": "Microsoft.ContainerService/EnableImageCleanerPreview",
+      "properties": {
+        "state": "Registered"
+      },
+      "type": "Microsoft.Features/providers/features"
+    }

     # Register feature flag.
     az feature register --namespace "Microsoft.ContainerService" --name "EnableImageCleanerPreview"

-    # Ensure that the feature flag is `Registered`.
+    # Ensure that the feature flag is 'Registered'.
     az feature show --namespace "Microsoft.ContainerService" --name "EnableImageCleanerPreview"

     # Re-register resource provider.